-The total OPEB liability at May 31, 2019, as determined by an actuarial valuation as of June 1, 2018 actuarial valuation, was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified.
-The total OPEB liability was rolled forward by the actuary using updating procedures to May 31, 2019, including updating the discount rate at May 31, 2019, as noted below.
+The total OPEB liability at May 31, 2020, as determined by an actuarial valuation as of June 1, 2018 actuarial valuation, was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified.
+The total OPEB liability was rolled forward by the actuary using updating procedures to May 31, 2020, including updating the discount rate at May 31, 2020, as noted on the following page.